apache/beam/sdks/typescript/README.md

 [schema'd data](https://docs.google.com/document/d/1tnG2DPHZYbsomvihIpXruUmQ12pHGK0QIvXS1FOTgRc/edit#heading=h.puuotbien1gf)
 is the primary way to interact with data, and we generally eschew the key-value requiring transforms in favor of a more flexible approach naming fields or expressions.
-Javascript's native Object is used as the row type.
+JavaScript's native Object is used as the row type.

-* As part of being schema-first we also de-emphasize Coders as a first-class concept in the SDK, relegating it to an advance feature used for interop.
+* As part of being schema-first we also de-emphasize Coders as a first-class concept in the SDK, relegating it to an advanced feature used for interop.
 Though we can infer schemas from individual elements, it is still TBD to figure out if/how we can leverage the type system and/or function introspection to regularly infer schemas at construction time.
 A fallback coder using BSON